slatedocs/slate/source/includes/_errors.md

 {"amount": ["A valid integer is required."], "description": ["This field may not be blank."]}
 ```

+Beyonic uses HTTP response status codes to indicate success or failure.
+When a request to our API is successful, Beyonic returns an HTTP response code in the 2XX range.
+And when a request fails, Beyonic returns an HTTP response code in the _4XX_ or _5XX_ range.

+In summary:

+* Codes in the _2XX_ range mean that the request was processed successfully
+* Codes in the _4XX_ range mean that something was wrong with the data that you sent.
+For example, you might have missed some required parameters, or you might be using a wrong API token.
+* Codes in the _5XX_ range mean that something went wrong within Beyonic's servers.

+In all cases, the response will include an appropriate status code and content-type.
+The body of the response will include any additional details regarding the nature of the error.

+Most error responses will include a "detail" key in the body of the response, but some may include additional information, for example, they may include information about missing fields.

+The examples to the right show some of the errors that might occur, including the status code and content-type in the response header, and the json-formatted details in the response body.

 ## Common Error Codes

 Error Code | Meaning